1968 Obituaries

 November 10, 1950 - February 3, 2000

 Bill passed away, having been diagnosed with cancer the previous November.
-He graduated from San Diego State with the intention of becoming a teache, then decided to pursue a law career and graduated from Western State School of Law.
+He graduated from San Diego State with the intention of becoming a teacher, then decided to pursue a law career and graduated from Western State School of Law.
 He was a partner in the Solana Beach law firm of Weeks, Kaufman and Johnson.
 He was active as a Boy Scout leader and baseball coach, and was instrumental in the establishment of the Crawford High Foundation.
 He is survived by his wife Camille, daughters Melissa Johnson of Fort Bragg, Brooke Johnson of San Diego, son Seth and mother Doris of San Diego.

-John Theodore Kanagy
+John Kanagy

 December 29, 1949 - October 18, 1993

 Our loving son gave up a brave fight with his mother and father, Warren and Dottie, holding his hand.
 With a tear in his eye he kissed his precious Holly, of nine and a half wonderful years, goodbye.
 John was a godly and spiritual man who loved life and loved helping people – especially children.
 John leaves behind his beloved wife, family and many who will remember him fondly.
 As long as life and memory last, love will always live in our hearts.
 The family wishes donations be made to the Cancer Society or Children’s’ Hospital.
-(Taken from the San Diego Union, October 21, 1993)

 Barbara Kidder